Apostle Nathanael: How to Recognize Jesus Luke 6:12-16

 How about you?

-How much about the scriptures do you know?
-Do you know enough to know what to ask?
-Apostle Nathanael could not be deceived about a false Messiah because he knew his Bible.
-I think what the passage wants us to see about Apostle Nathanael is that Nathanael was an expert.
 Every one of us is an expert on something.
 You know a lot more than others about something.
 What is it?
 If I got you to write on paper what you felt you knew a lot about what would you write?
-But, how many could honestly write, “I know a lot about the Bible?”
+But how many could honestly write, “I know a lot about the Bible?”
 We say it’s the word of our God, but most Christians don’t know anything about it.
-No wonder you’re waiting for antichrist to come.
+No wonder they are waiting for the antichrist to come.

 2 Peter 2:1 But there were false prophets also among the people, even as there shall be FALSE TEACHERS AMONG YOU, who privily shall bring in damnable heresies, even denying the Lord that bought them, and bring upon themselves swift destruction.